The Rubber Band: Plot summary

 Wolfe receives a visit from the Marquis of Clivers himself, who insists that he has already paid his debt to the Rubber Band.
-He claims that the group's leader, Rubber Coleman, approached him years ago representing the Band, and that on receiving the money Coleman provided him with a receipt signed by the other members.
-The next day, Archie receives a phone call from Mike Walsh claiming that he has found "him", only for the call to be ended by a loud noise that sounds like a gunshot.
-Moments after the call Walsh is found dead, with the Marquis of Clivers standing over the body.
-Inspector Cramer, Police Commissioner Hombert and District Attorney Skinner arrive at the brownstone and demand that Wolfe share what he has learned about the case.
+He claims that the group's leader, Rubber Coleman, approached him years ago representing the Band, and that on receiving the money, Coleman provided him with a receipt signed by the other members.
+The next day, Archie receives a phone call from Mike Walsh claiming that he has found "him," only for the call to be ended by a loud noise that sounds like a gunshot.
+Moments after the call, Walsh is found dead with the Marquis of Clivers standing over the body.
+Inspector Cramer, Police Commissioner Hombert, and District Attorney Skinner arrive at the brownstone and demand that Wolfe share what he has learned about the case.
 Wolfe produces Clara and provides proof that she neither stole the $30,000 nor murdered Scovil and Walsh.
 He reveals to the authorities that he is almost ready to solve the case, but one lingering unresolved detail is troubling him.

-The next morning, Archie is surprised to find Wolfe slamming wooden boards in the orchid rooms, to no purpose that Archie can see.
+The next morning, Archie is surprised to find Wolfe slamming wooden boards in the orchid rooms to no purpose that Archie can see.
 Wolfe takes notice of Archie's bundle of papers secured with a rubber band.
-After doing so, Wolfe has him summon everyone, including Ramsey Muir, Anthony Perry and the Marquis of Clivers, to his office.
-Once he arrives, the Marquis recognizes Anthony Perry instantly — he is Rubber Coleman.
+After doing so, Wolfe has him summon everyone, including Ramsey Muir, Anthony D. Perry, and the Marquis of Clivers, to his office.
+Once he arrives, the Marquis recognizes Perry instantly — he is Rubber Coleman.
 Wolfe reveals that Perry, or rather Coleman, swindled the money from the other members of the Rubber Band and used it to fund his numerous business enterprises, only to discover that Clara was pursuing the Rubber Band's claim.
-Coleman hired her to keep her close, and attempted to discourage her from her pursuit but framed her for the theft of the $30,000 when he was unable to do so.
-Although intending to hire Wolfe to cover his tracks and throw suspicion off himself, Coleman had the misfortune to be recognised by Scovil at Wolfe's office, and so murdered him and Walsh to preserve his secret.
+Coleman hired her to keep her close and attempted to discourage her from her pursuit, but he framed her for the theft of the $30,000 when he was unable to do so.
+Although intending to hire Wolfe to cover his tracks and throw suspicion off himself, Coleman had the misfortune to be recognized by Scovil at Wolfe's office, so he murdered him and Walsh to preserve his secret.
 Coleman staged the phone call that purported to record Walsh's death with the use of a rubber band to simulate a gunshot, thus giving himself an alibi.